susanmarie87/Wild_Boutique/README.md

 Bug 4

-When wiring up my item-detail folder into urls.py, I was met whith an invalid syntax error.
-This error occurred because when I created the path, I forgot to add the commas at the end of both paths which led to the invalid syntax error.
+Problem: When wiring up my item-detail folder into urls.py, I was met whith an invalid syntax error.

+Cause: This error occurred because when I created the path, I forgot to add the commas at the end of both paths which led to the invalid syntax error.

-This was solved by of course adding a ), to the end of the path.
+Solution: This was solved by of course adding a ), to the end of the path.
 _________________________

 Bug 5

-When setting up the view for product details.
+Problem: When setting up the view for product details.
 I had Context = {
 ‘product’: products,
 }

 This returned a templating error and would not render the individual product once clicked.

+Cause: Invalid Syntax.

-This issue was solved by changing ‘products’ to ‘product’
+Solution: This issue was solved by changing ‘products’ to ‘product’
 ______________________________

 Bug 6

-When trying to implement the logic for adding the quantity times the price total, I receive a TypeError for an integer and a string
+Problem: When trying to implement the logic for adding the quantity times the price total, I receive a TypeError for an integer and a string
 Total +=

-This bug was in the Product Models file.
-The bug was fixed by changing the price string to a DecimalField and running migrations.
-After the models were properly migrated, the cart was able to render the prices of the items.
+Cause: Wrong model field reference in the Product models.py file.

+Solution: The bug was fixed by changing the price string to a DecimalField and running migrations.
+After the models were properly migrated the cart was able to render the prices of the items.
 ________________________

 Bug 7

-Scott helped me with this one.
+Problem: Scott helped me with this one.
 I am using Bootstrap 5 and because of this, when I went to add the Toasts to my project, it was not working.

-This was because Bootstrap 5 stopped using JQuery and are instead using Vanilla JS.
+Cause: This was because Bootstrap 5 stopped using JQuery and are instead using Vanilla JS.
 The initialization step is different.
 In Bootstrap 4 the JavaScript Initialization is:
 <script type=”text/javascript”>